codeOfRobin/doro/README.md

 https://twitter.com/jaredsinclair/status/756480795586375680

-This announcement was very well received in the iOS ecosystem (there's already a great set of podcast apps like Pocket Casts and Marco Arment's Overcast and this announcement, will no add to this vibrant ecosystem)
+This announcement was very well received in the iOS ecosystem (there's already a great set of podcast apps like Pocket Casts and Marco Arment's Overcast and this announcement, will no doubt add to this vibrant ecosystem)

 So, Inspired from (epi)sodes.
 Here's 'doro the pomodoro app.